weesvisje/docs/docs/tutorials/tasks/jetpack-compose/2-configure-ditto.md

 When Android studio created the project, it should have created a file called __MainActivity.kt__.
 In this file, we will take the singleton `TasksApplication.ditto!!` and begin to start the sync process with `tryStartSync()`

-Notice the line `ditto!!.setLicenseToken("<REPLACE_ME>")`, please add your Ditto license token.
+1. Notice the line `ditto!!.setLicenseToken("<REPLACE_ME>")`, please add your Ditto license token.
 For more information about how to get a license token please go to https://portal.ditto.live, sign up and create an app.

-If you skip this step, the app will still work but Ditto will only work as local database.
-The app will show an error in the event that `tryStartSync` encounters an error.
+2. The app will show a `Toast` error if `tryStartSync` encounters a mistake.
+Don't worry if an error occurs or if you omit this step, Ditto will continue to work as a local database.
+However, it's advised that you fix the errors to see the app sync across multiple devices.

 ```kotlin title="MainActivity" {5-18}
 class MainActivity : ComponentActivity() {